 The Bureau of Land Management (BLM) released its final environmental impact statement for the project on Monday, following the Public Utilities Commission (PUC) of Nevada’s approval of NV Energy’s proposal Dec.
 4. The $1 billion project will be sited on federal land outside Las Vegas.

-Obama’s BLM previously rejected the project under an agreement with conservation groups that protected sensitive desert land from wind and solar development.
+Obama’s BLM had an agreement with conservation groups that protected sensitive desert land from wind and solar development that led to the rejection of some projects.
 The Trump administration indicated it would scrap that agreement in February 2018.

 President Donald Trump has been generally critical of wind and solar, touting them as expensive, unreliable power sources.
 But the administration’s approval is indicative of the cost effectiveness of the resources even as the investment tax credit for solar winds down in 2020.